 News & Announcements

 Specifically, Marla was selected for the Culture of Health Leaders.
 Designed for people from all sectors—from technology and business to architecture and urban planning—Culture of Health Leaders fosters cross-sector collaboration and enables participants to remain in their homes and jobs and directly apply everything they learn to improving policy and practice in their communities and organizations.
-The three-year program provides participants with an annual stipend of up to $20,000.

 As a member of the program’s newest cohort, Dr. Torrado will focus on increasing awareness on the health outcomes associated with having access to safe and affordable housing, and strengthening connections and partnerships between affordable housing advocates and healthy food access initiatives in Austin, Texas.
 Dr. Torrado will also: